-Is the gift offered or received illegal under any applicable laws?
+Are the gifts, hospitality and entertainment offered or received illegal under any applicable laws?

-All gifts offered and received must not be illegal under any applicable laws in the countries of both the offeror and recipient of such gift.
+All gifts, hospitality and entertainment offered and received must not be illegal under any applicable laws in the countries of both the offeror and recipient of such gifts, hospitality and entertainment.

 ii.
-Gifts that are strictly prohibited
+Gifts, hospitality and entertainment that are strictly prohibited

-As a guiding principle, the following gifts are strictly prohibited:
+As a guiding principle, the following gifts, hospitality and entertainment are strictly prohibited:

-- (a) Any gift that is illegal or in breach of any laws, regulations or rules; - (b) Any gift offered to a Government Official to facilitate or expedite a routine procedure; - (c) Gifts involving parties currently engaged in a tender or competitive bidding process; - (d) Gifts made in cash or cash equivalent i.e. anything that can be easily converted to cash; - (e) Any gift that is a "quid pro quo", i.e. something offered in return for something else such as business advantage; and - (f) Any gift that is paid for personally to avoid having to declare or seek approval for.
+- (1) Gifts, hospitality and entertainment that are illegal or in breach of any laws, regulations or rules; - (2) Gifts, hospitality and entertainment offered to a Public Official to facilitate or expedite a routine procedure; - (3) Gifts, hospitality and entertainment involving parties currently engaged in a tender or competitive bidding process; - (4) Gifts made in cash or cash equivalent i.e., anything that can be easily converted to cash; - (5) Gifts, hospitality and entertainment that are a "quid pro quo", i.e., something offered in return for something else such as business advantage; and - (6) Gifts, hospitality and entertainment that are paid for personally to avoid having to declare or seek approval for.

 iii.
-Gifts that require prior approval
+Gifts, hospitality and entertainment that require prior approval

-For gifts that are neither usually acceptable in the course of business nor strictly prohibited as stated above, such gifts may be acceptable with specific prior approval.
-Prior approval must be sought from the respective business manager in charge (first level approval) and the Compliance Officer (second level approval).
+For gifts, hospitality and entertainment that are neither usually acceptable in the normal course of business nor strictly prohibited as stated above, such gifts may be acceptable with specific prior approval.
+Prior approval must be sought from the respective Head of Division/ Department (first level approval) and the divisional Compliance Officer (second level approval).

-In observing the above guiding principles and in the spirit of transparency, all gifts received and/or offered shall be recorded in a gift register.
-The Compliance Officer shall be primarily responsible over the gift register and have oversight over the gift process, including the maintenance of the gift register.
+In observing the above guiding principles and in the spirit of transparency, ALL gifts, hospitality and entertainment received and/or offered shall be recorded in the Gift Register.
+The Compliance Officer shall be primarily responsible over the Gift Register and has oversight over the gift process, including the maintenance of the Gift Register.

-If ever in doubt as to whether a gift is allowed, the Compliance Officer should be consulted.
+If ever in doubt as to whether the gifts, hospitality and entertainment are allowed, the divisional Compliance Officer should be consulted.